casper-network/docs/source/docs/casper/workflow/erc20-token-deployment-guide.md

-# Deploy an ERC20 Compliant Token on the Casper Mainnet
+# Deploy an ERC20 Compliant Token to the Casper Mainnet with Node.js

 On Casper, it is possible to create smart contracts that emulate ERC20 tokens on Ethereum.
 These tokens have all of the capabilities of traditional ERC20 tokens, allowing one to approve, transfer, inquire the balance of, etc. By following this guide, you'll be able to create your own ERC20 token and deploy it to the Casper blockchain.